LDGerrits/QuickZone/docs/usage.md

 ```

 ### Events
 Events are defined on the Observer, not the Zone or Group.
 Events return a cleanup function.
-Calling this function is equivalent to 'disconnecting' the listener.

 ```lua
 -- Fires when an entity enters a zone for this observer